hahrisAhmed0/fetchAssessment/README.md

 To install Pandas : pip install pandas

-Run from command line using $python fetch.py [points]
+Run from command line using python fetch.py [points]

 *input a number for points *